Youssef-Ali-Saber/HTML-And-CSS-Designs/README.md

    ```sh
    git clone https://github.com/Youssef-Ali-Saber/HTML-And-CSS-Designs.git
    ```
-2. Open the project folder and launch `index.html` in your browser.
+2. Open the Template folder and launch `index.html` in your browser.